kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/amp-with-remote-write.md

 arn:aws:eks:${AWS_REGION}:${YOUR_AWS_ACCOUNT_ID}:cluster/${YOUR_CLUSTER_NAME}
 ```

-2. Run the following command to create new a Amazon Managed Service for Prometheus workspace
+2. Run the following command to create new a Amazon Managed Service for Prometheus workspace:

 ```bash
 export AWS_REGION=<YOUR_AWS_REGION>